 This is a varied walk from Comrie into the lower part of the remote-feeling Glen Artney.
 Passing the delightful village of The Ross, we visit the Earthquake House where the world's first seisometer was sited.
 Continuing along good estate tracks and paths, with a short section of minor road, we walk through oak and birch woodland on the very edge of the Highlands.
-Reaching the Water of Ruchill, the track becomes a little rougher as we gently climb into Glen Artney, before turning uphill over a section of moorland and reaching another good track beneath wild hills.
+Reaching the Water of Ruchill, the track becomes a little rougher as we gently climb into Glen Artney, before turning uphill over a section of grass moorland and reaching another good track beneath wild hills.
 We return through the Aberuchill Estate and its castle, again crossing the River Earn to reach Comrie.

 Car share: journey is 74 miles return.
 Passengers should give the driver £6.